Astor63/BL2-Mods/Discord Solver/Discord Solver - Moxxi version v1.0.1/ReadMe.md

 **Note:** You can toggle between the choice from 2 Moxxi Discord Solver or between the choice from 1 Moxxi Discord Solver & 1 Kiss of Death.

-### Other Recommended Mods:

-A great mod to check for the Discord Solver Moxxi version:

-- [No More Moxxi Lifesteal v2.0](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Akathris/NoMoreMoxxiLifestealv2.0.txt) by [Akathris](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Akathris) .
-His Mod is self explanatory: removes lifesteal from Moxxi weapons and changes it to passive health regeneration.

-- [Double Anarchy v4](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Aaron0000/Weapon-Item%20Parts%20and%20Accessories/DoubleAnarchyv4.txt) by [Aaron00000](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Aaron0000) : Changes the SMGs accuracy accessory into the Double Accessory from Borderlands 1... and your Discord Solver will shot 4 bullets/projectiles at the cost on 2 ammo.

 ### Changelog:

 - v1.0.0, September 8, 2018